Skip to content

 Halve the eggs lengthwise.
 Gently remove the yolks and place them in a small mixing bowl.
 Reserve the whites.

-Use a fork to smash the yolks and mix with the mayonnaise, sour cream, Dijon, horseradish, dry mustard, vinegar, and cayenne until smooth.
+Use a fork to smash the yolks and mix with the Blue Plate Mayonnaise, sour cream, Dijon, horseradish, dry mustard, vinegar, and cayenne until smooth.
 Add jalapeño, dill pickle, relish, and green onions.
 Fill each half of the egg whites with the yolk mixture and garnish each one with the Creole seasoning.
 Cover and refrigerate until ready to serve.

 Yield:16 pieces